 Maple is more dense than ash and, thus, considered a little harder.
-It is also heavier, which makes it challenging to find high grade lightweight maple for MLB bats.
-Today’s players demand lighter weights than players of years ago, in large part because all of today’s MLB players grew up as kids playing with lighter aluminum bats.
+It is also heavier, which makes it challenging to find high grade lightweight maple for pro bats.
+Today’s players demand lighter weights than players of years ago, in large part because all of today’s pro players grew up as kids playing with lighter aluminum bats.

 Physics professors who’ve studied the properties of ash and maple say there’s no real difference in how one performs over the other when made into baseball bats.